jberger28/Arpeggify/README.md

    	 For example, to run 'example-1' from the 'project' directory but at 300 BPM type:
 	 dotnet run ../../examples/example-1.arp example-1.wav 300

-Test:
+Test Suite:

-	To run the test from either the 'lang' directory or the 'tests' directory type: dotnet test
+	To run the tests from either the 'lang' directory or the 'tests' directory type: dotnet test